syntithenai/snips_skill_spelling/README.rst

-Maths skill for Snips
+Spelling skill for Snips
 ======================================

 |MIT License|

-snips-skill-maths
+snips-skill-spelling will spell the requested word

 Installation
 ------------

+The fastest way to get going is to use the prebuilt assistant and Snipsfile at  https://github.com/syntithenai/snips_skill_maths

 Usage
 -----